Tomoki Nojiri

-Tomoki Nojiri (野尻智紀, Nojiri Tomoki) is a Japanese racing driver for the Honda Motor Company.
-He currently drives in the GT500 class of the Autobacs Super GT Series, and the Super Formula Championship, where he is the 2021 and 2022 series champion.
+Tomoki Nojiri (野尻智紀, Nojiri Tomoki) is a Japanese racing driver who currently competes as a Honda factory driver in Super GT for ARTA and in Super Formula for Team Mugen, where he won the championship title in 2021 and 2022.

 Racing career

 Early career

 Nojiri began his karting career in the All-Japan Karting Championship in 2003, and in 2006, he became the FA class champion.
 Nojiri moved to Europe to race in the European championship, the Italian Masters, and World Cup KF1 in 2007.
 In 2008, Nojiri was the top graduate from the Suzuka Circuit Racing School Formula, earning him a scholarship to compete in Formula Challenge Japan (FCJ) for 2009.
 He finished fifth in the FCJ standings in 2009, and again in 2010, while also finishing fifth in the JAF Formula 4 West Series in 2009.

 In 2011, Nojiri graduated to the All-Japan Formula 3 Championship National Class with HFDP Racing.
 He won three times, including in his first start at Suzuka Circuit, and finished second in the championship to Katsumasa Chiyo.
 In 2021, Nojiri stepped up to the main level championship in Japanese F3; he finished fifth in the standings, and won the tenth round at Okayama International Circuit.
 Nojiri moved to Toda Racing in 2013, where he finished fourth in the championship.